 Kati Raitinen is a solo cellist at the Royal Swedish Opera in Stockholm, joint artistic director of the “Äntligen Måndag” chamber music series with Cecilia Zilliacus, and a cello and chamber music teacher at the Royal College of Music in Stockholm.
 She is also a curious seeker of new and less well-known music.
 Christian Lindblad is a former actor, theatre director, scriptwriter, film director, opera director, and maker of music and animated films – and these days, a guitar builder.

 Laura Ruohonen is a Helsinki-based playwright, poet, and director, whose works – such as Queen K, Olga, and the War Tourists – have been translated into nearly 30 languages and performed on five continents since 2013.
 The illustrated collections of poems published by Ruohonen and illustrator Erika Kallasmaa – Allakka Pullakka, Yökyöpelit, Tippukivitapaus, and Otus Opus – are modern classics that have been turned into plays, award-winning children’s music, a 13-part television series, architecture, and exhibitions.
 From 2008 until 2013, Ruohonen worked as a drama professor at the Theatre Academy, and she has also been elected as the resident writer for the Finnish National Theatre.
 She has won awards for her dramas, television productions, films, and poetry, and in 2010, she was awarded the Pro Finlandia medal.
+Alaviitteet (Footnotes) consists of five prose: Gate, Column, Balcony, Library Chamber and Dome.
+It is a model example of a project that, thanks to oversized daydreams, HAS ballooned into dimensions too grand to fit reality.
+Even in Pekilo, the piece is still looking for a space between and in relation to the works of other artists.
+Reader: Mary Morgan.

 Päivi Takala examines disintegration and the re-shaping of disintegrated things through her paintings.
 She uses both paintings as concrete items and the theme depicted in the paintings as the objects of disintegration and re-construction.
 The paintings are treated simultaneously as raw material and an object of preservation.
 Through her pieces, Takala poses questions regarding the use of materials and their relationship with the environment.